-Estimates of of a linear version of equation 9 using the full sample, reported in columns 1-2 and 5-6 of Panel A in Table 7, indicate that DI publications increase by 1.3 - 1.5 per student, while T6 publications increase by 0.3 - 0.4.
+Estimates of of a linear version of equation 9 using the full sample, reported in columns 1-2 and 5-6 of Panel A in Table 7, indicate that DI publications increase by 1.4 - 1.6 per student, while T6 publications increase by around 0.4.
 These estimates are close to the mean post-publication statistics in Appendix Table A1.
 Estimates are similar when computed with and without school effects.
 Results using the sample of economics department graduates only, reported in Panel B, are also similar to those for the full sample.